 We live in quite an age, don’t we?

-With technology, we’re trying to teach our kids how to enjoy technology, stay safe with mobile phones, learn through tech but at the same time not spend too long doing so.
+In the modern world, we’re trying to teach our kids how to enjoy technology, stay safe with mobile phones, learn through tech but at the same time not spend too long doing so.

 In education, we want our kids to be able to work to the best of their abilities, learn valuable life lessons, be social, make friends, get involved in activities but all the while not burn themselves out.